opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 Coursera offers this course by Wil van der Aalst as 14 hours of videos, supplementary reading, case studies, quizzes, and an available certificate.
 A textbook is available.

 There are many business contexts where log or event data is available for a process sequence.
-These techniques provide the analyst with tools to model the process visually, explore bottlenecks, and describe conformity.
+Consider, for example, dealer repair processes and time to fix.
+Process mining techniques provide the analyst with tools to model the process visually, explore bottlenecks, and describe conformity.
 The course provides a cursory link to a handful of machine learning techniques for extending the practice to other domains.

 The open source software tools are easy to use.
 Paid versions are available, though where needed I will be using the excellent R packages and markdown.